SpaceForever/Spiral-Labs/.history/cat/Space Fancy Blogs/stop-studying-and-go-to-sleep_20210114105441.md

 **Stop studying and go to sleep**.

 You've *made* your mistake.
 You didn't start studying soon enough.
 Good.
 Fine.
-Write down what you've done wrong, write it down in a way you'll *know you'll come back to so you don't make the same mistake again*, and then never make the same mistake again.
-Write down exactly what algorithm in your decision making process led to your failure, and go into your code, fix that bug, and then go to sleep.
+Write down what you've done wrong,